MarcoDVisser/aprof/README.md

 ![](http://i.imgur.com/yFy3fLY.png)

 ## Thanks
-Special thanks to Dason Tyler Rinker, Dason Kurkiewicz and Diego Mayer-Cantu for comments, commits and additions to this package.
+Special thanks to Tyler Rinker, Dason Kurkiewicz and Diego Mayer-Cantu for comments, commits and additions to this package.
+Sean M. McMahon, Cory Merow, Philip Dixon, Sydne Record and Eelke Jongejans thanks for all the suggestions, comments and testing while I was developing this package.